MP Estate Planning UK

 Testamentary Trusts Explained

-A testamentary trust is a type of trust that is created through a will.
-It comes into effect after the death of the testator and is often used to manage assets for beneficiaries who are minors or have special needs.
-By using a testamentary trust, you can ensure that your assets are distributed according to your wishes and that your beneficiaries are protected.
+A testamentary trust (or “will trust”) is a trust created through a will.
+It only comes into effect after the death of the testator and must go through probate before it can operate.
+Will trusts are commonly used to manage assets for beneficiaries who are minors, to protect vulnerable beneficiaries, or to prevent sideways disinheritance.

 When to Use a Trust Instead of a Will